 The procedure for making vinegar starts with alcohol and the addition of different organisms, called acetobacters, which produce a secondary type of fermentation which converts the alcohol into an acetic acid, aka vinegar.

-Chinese rice vinegar, which is the strongest among all the Asian cuisines (although still less acidic than western vinegars), is made from huangiju, which in turn can be produced from a variety of rices as well as other grains.
+Chinese rice vinegar, which is the strongest among all the Asian cuisines (although still less acidic than western vinegars), is made from huangiju, which in turn can be produced from a variety of rice as well as other grains.
 Chinese cuisine features black, red and white rice vinegars.

 Japanese rice vinegars are often produced from the yeast deposits at the bottom of the vats used for making sake.
 These tend to be very mild in acidity and flat in flavor, although these are frequently fortified with salt and sugar to produce a something called seasoned rice vinegar.
 This product is used extensively in Japanese cooking, most notably in the making of rice for sushi.

 Marukan is a leading maker of both unseasoned and seasoned rice vinegar.
-If you're wondering which kind to get, the seasoned kind will give you the flavor profile you're probably most expecting from a Japanese rice vinegar.
+If you're wondering which kind to get, the seasoned kind will give you the flavor profile you're probably most expecting from Japanese rice vinegar.

 Other uses include marinades, salad dressings, dipping sauces and as an ingredient in sauces and glazes.